hzwer/WritingAIPaper/README.md

 **Additional suggestions:**

 a.
-Cut to the chase and don't write too much irrelevant to the paper's topic;
+Knuth: *Keep the reader upper-most in your mind;*

 b.
-Dedicate more space to describing original and novel ideas;
+Cut to the chase and don't write too much irrelevant to the paper's topic.
+The novel and interesting aspects of the paper should appear as early as possible;

 c.
-Respect the work of predecessors, and affirm historical contributions before pointing out shortcomings;
+Dedicate more space to describing original and novel ideas;

 d.
-Knuth: *Keep the reader upper-most in your mind;*
+Respect the work of predecessors, and affirm historical contributions before pointing out shortcomings;

 e.
 Consider using a "page one figure" to highlight the most important aspects of the paper and catch the reader's attention.